Kanji Swami: Teachings

-Kanji Panth is a school of Digambara Jainism that posits that the discriminative knowledge between the "true pure knowledge self" and "the other" is the true and the only procedure of self-realization and the path of liberation where definitions of "true pure knowledge self" and "the other" is as originally practiced and described in Samaysara (Essence of Self), Pravachanasara (Essence of Doctrine) and Pancastikayasara (The five cosmic constituents) and their commentaries.
-They also quote Amritchandra for their support: "In this world, only those are liberated who have understood the 'art of discriminative knowledge'; In this world, only those are in bondage who do not know the 'art of discriminative knowledge'".
+Kanji's teachings posit that the discriminative knowledge between the "true pure knowledge self" and "the other" (body, mind, and the material world) is the true and the only procedure of self-realization and the path of liberation.
+According to Kanji Swami, the practice of this discriminative knowledge of "true pure knowledge self" and "the other" is as originally practiced and described in works attributed to Kundakunda, namely Samaysara (Essence of Self), Pravachanasara (Essence of Doctrine), and Pancastikayasara (The five cosmic constituents) and their commentaries.